 A perfect demonstration of this pace-setting leadership style was when Mourinho used his ferocious drive and ambition to land his first major management job with FC Porto of Portugal.

-From the very beginning he set clear goals and objectives he expects his team to follow.
-At Porto, most managers would have been happy with a domestic double, however he had an obsessive vision to conquer Europe’s most elite competition, the Uefa Champions League.
-This opened the doors to future management success!
+At Porto FC, most managers would have been happy with a domestic double, however he had an obsessive vision to conquer Europe’s most elite competition, the UEFA Champions League.
+This was the catalyst to future management success!

+Resilience is the ability to bounce back from adversity.
 Without resilience, those in a position of power within any job role will fall short of their goals.
 So as team leaders & managers how can we channel our failures for the better?

 As a manager you will always come under scrutiny and be judged for your decision making skills.
-Therefore as a manager or team leader you must draw upon your mental skills to rise to the challenge rather than responding negatively.
-Remember, its how you respond to critics that counts!
+Therefore, as a manager or team leader, you must improve your mental resilience techniques to rise to the challenge rather than responding negatively.

-5. Your Team Must Believe In You
+#4 – Your Team Must Believe in You